kootenpv/sky/README.md

 - ✓ **Free**, versus enormous costs for even medium scale projects using (worse) online services
 - **Link-graph-analysis**, find out how a domain "looks" like
 - **Automatic Natural Language Processing**, there have been steps to automatically detect acquisitions (`Company A acquires Company B`) and investments: `Company A invests B millions in Company C`.

-#### Templating approach

-By considering crawl content to originate from a *domain*, rather than *individual pages*, the following willl be possible:

-- ✓ Drop duplicate content (menus, texts, images)
-- ✓ Provide error checking tools (making sure no bad documents slip by)
-- Detect whether a website changed the layout (causing other scrapers to fail)
-- Understand sections of a website, such as comments, forum posts, related links etc
-- Consider which pages are linked to which (star graph)
-- Figure out the content pages by just pointing at the domain
-- Relate pages (page A is related by content to page B)
-- Consider an optimal re-crawling path

 #### Installation